-Many New Orleans Plantations offer on-site dining.
-From snack bars, to the Houmas House's "Latil's Landing" voted a "Top 20 Restaurant in America," you are sure to find delicious Creole and Cajun food while visiting Plantation Country!
-Enjoy classic Louisiana recipes in the form of Crawfish Etouffee or a Sazerac Cocktail while taking in Plantation sights.
+Many New Orleans plantations offer on-site dining.
+From snack bars, to the Houmas House's "Latil's Landing," voted a "Top 20 Restaurant in America," you are sure to find delicious Creole and Cajun food while visiting Plantation Country!
+Enjoy classic Louisiana recipes in the form of Crawfish Etouffee or a Sazerac Cocktail while taking in Houmas Plantation sights.

 5. Pop Culture